| History of Ridgewood The territory now known as Ridgewood was

 depended on the convenient train commute to New York City.
 The Village had

 also developed a reputation for families, education and pride of ownership.
+Rapid population growth at the turn of the

 century fueled the development of a diverse central business district.
 By